michael2747-j/FLIGHT-SEARCH-WEB-APP/README.md

 API keys are exposed only for development purposes

-In production, all API requests should be handled server-side
+In production, API requests should be handled server-side

 CORS policies are intentionally relaxed for local development